-Con Condition: 2023 Status: 3 Broaden consultation with consumer, community, surgical and non-surgical medical, nursing and allied health stakeholders about the goals and objectives of surgical training, including a broad approach to external representation across the College.
+Con dition: Year to be met: 2023 Status: 3 Broaden consultation with consumer, community, surgical and non-surgical medical, nursing and allied health stakeholders about the goals and objectives of surgical training, including a broad approach to external representation across the College.
 (Standard 2.1) 2023 Progressing 4 Clearly and uniformly articulate program and graduate outcomes (for all specialties) which are publicly available, reflecting community needs and mapped to the ten RACS competencies.
 (Standard 2.2 and 2.3) 2022 Progressing